 In a non-FT environment, a STA might retaincache PMKSAs it establishes as a result of previous authentication.
 The PMKSA cannot be changed while cached.
 The PMK in the PMKSA is used with the 4-Way Handshake or FILS authentication to establish fresh PTKs.

 Upon receipt of a (Re)Association Request frame with one or more PMKIDs, an AP checks whether its Authenticator has retainedcached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the (Re)Association Request, and whether the PMK is still valid [how can this be determined?
-How is this even possible – doesn’t invalidation of a PMK also invalidate the whole PMKSA?]; and if so, it shall assert possession of that PMK by beginning the 4-Way Handshake after association has completed.
+How is this even possible – doesn’t invalidation of a PMK also invalidate the whole PMKSA?
+Bring to mc]; and if so, it shall assert possession of that PMK by beginning the 4-Way Handshake after association has completed.
 If the Authenticator does not have a PMK for the PMKIDs in the (Re)Association Request, its behavior depends on how the PMKSA was established.
 If SAE authentication was used to establish the PMKSA, then the AP STA shall reject (re)association by sending a (Re)Association Response frame with status code STATUS_INVALID_PMKID.
 Note that his allows the non-AP STA to fall back to full SAE authentication to establish another PMKSA.
 If IEEE Std 802.1X authentication was used to establish the PMKSA, the AP begins a full IEEE Std 802.1X authentication after association has completed.

 Upon receipt of a FILS Authentication frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the FILS Authentication frame, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by indicating it in the FILS Authentication frame it responds with.
-If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame, its behavior [is what?]
+If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame, its behavior [is supposed to be covered in the changes Dan did for PMKSA caching, if Jouni remembers correctly.
+AP has two options here based on what the non-AP STA included in the Authentication frame: 1) reject authentication, 2) reply with EAP-Finish/Re-auth if the non-AP STA included sufficient information for that FILS authentication option to be used.]
+Note that his allows the non-AP STA to [do what?] to establish another PMKSA.

 If both sides assert possession of a cached PMKSA, but the 4-Way Handshake or FILS authentication fails, both sides may delete the cached PMKSA for the selected PMKID.